Published On: Aug 23 2011 04:09:26 AM CDTUpdated On: Nov 30 2014 01:26:35 PM CST

 Construction workers continue building the walls of one of the memorial waterfalls at the World Trade Center site in New York, Oct.
 26, 2010.

-Motorcyclists look at One World Trade Center upon arriving at ground zero in New York on Aug.
-21, 2011.
+Motorcyclists look at One World Trade Center Sept.
+11, 2010, upon arriving at Ground Zero of the Sept.
+11, 2001, terrorist attacks in New York.

 Iron workers lifted the final piece of the spire to the top of the One World Trade Center in New York May 10, 2013.
 The piece raised the building to its full height of 1,776 feet and helped fill a void in the skyline left by the Sept.
 11 attacks.